Animal (2014 film): Plot

-The film opens with two married couples - Carl and Vicky, and Douglas and Barbara - being chased through the woods by a mysterious beast.
-Barbara is killed.
+One night, two married couples, Carl and Vicky, and Douglas and Barbara, are being chased through the woods by a mysterious monster.
+Barbara is killed as Douglas tries to rescue her.

-Sometime later, five college students - Alissa, her boyfriend Matt, her half-brother Jeff, Jeff's girlfriend Mandy, and their friend Sean - arrive in the forest to hike.
-Jeff gets the others to try to find a waterfall he, Alissa, and their father used to go to as kids, but they end up taking so long that it is dark by the time they start walking back to the car.
-Along the way, they discover the remains of Barbara's body and encounter the same monster that killed her.
-It chases them through the forest.
-They see a cabin in the distance.
-When they try to get to the cabin, it kills Jeff.
+Some time later, five college students, Alissa, her boyfriend Matt, her step-brother Jeff, Jeff's girlfriend Mandy, and their friend Sean arrive in the forest to hike.
+Jeff insists on looking for the waterfall he and Alissa used to go to as kids.
+It is dark by the time they start walking back to the car.
+They discover the remains of Barbara's body and encounter the creature that killed her.
+As the creature chases them, they rush to a cabin in the distance.
+The creature catches up and kills Jeff.

-When they arrive at the cabin, the group desperately bangs on the doors and screams for whoever is inside to help them.
-As the monster approaches, the people in the cabin finally open the door for them.
-Mandy gets attacked as she enters the cabin, but the group manages to pull her in and board up the door.
-In the cabin, they find Carl, Vicky, and Douglas, who have sealed the windows and walls with boards to protect themselves against the creature.
+The group desperately bangs on the cabin door and screams for help.
+The door open just in time for them to get in safely.
+The occupants turned out to be Carl, Vicky, and Douglas, who have boarded up the windows to protect themselves.
 While Carl and Vicky are hopeful that they will be rescued soon, Douglas is bitterly cynical.
-The creature almost breaks into the house, but they hold it off.
-Matt volunteers to take a walkie-talkie and make a run for the car while Carl and Sean keep watch for the creature.
+The creature almost breaks into the house, but they fend it off.
+Matt volunteers to run for the car with a walkie-talkie, while Carl and Sean keep watch for the creature.
 However, his screams are heard on the walkie-talkie.
-Douglas attempts to board up the entrance, leaving Sean and Carl to die outside, but the girls help them get in through the back.
+Douglas attempts to board up the entrance, stranding Sean and Carl outside.
+However, the women help them get in through the back.
 The group ties Douglas to the stairs, no longer trusting him.